 Verify that feeder conductors and branch conductors have been designed to meet the maximum voltage drop requirements.
-Verify that voltage needed; phase and length of circuit dictate wire size.
+Voltage needed, phase, and length of circuit dictate wire size.

 Feeder conductors must be designed for a maximum voltage drop of 2%.

 Branch conductors have been designed for a maximum voltage drop of 3%.